Last Updated on January 30, 2026 by George Pavlopoulos

 So, in the final section of this guide, I’ll share five quick Vaporetto tips for your journey.

-2. Buy a pass if you plan to use the Vaporetto more than one or two times.
-You’ll save lots of money and won’t have to worry about purchasing separate tickets.
+- Buy a pass if you plan to use the Vaporetto more than once or twice.
+You’ll save a lot of money and won’t have to worry about buying separate tickets.

 The Ultimate Guide to Vaporetto in Venice: Conclusion

 As you’ve read in the previous line, the Vaporetto is the only way to travel around Venice.
 Although it’s easy to walk around for hours in the City of Bridges, the truth is that the waterbuses will take you everywhere quickly.
 And that’s a plus when you are out and about all day long.
-Moreover, the Venice Vaporetto is a unique way of traveling, and it’s not that often we can use a boat for our daily commutes.
+Moreover, the Venice Vaporetto is a unique way to travel, and it’s not often that we can take a boat for our daily commutes.

-That said, I strongly suggest adding the Vaporetto to your daily Venice routine.
-It provides a great shortcut between places -and don’t underestimate the chance to sit for ten or twenty minutes when you are tired and enjoy spectacular sea views.
+That said, I strongly suggest adding the Vaporetto to your daily routine in Venice.
+It provides a great shortcut between places, and don’t underestimate the chance to sit for ten or twenty minutes when you are tired and enjoy spectacular sea views.
 Buying a pass for the Vaporetto will give you peace of mind, and sometimes, you’ll feel like embarking on the “little steamer” and just circumnavigating the Serenissima without a purpose.
 And that’s one of the best things to do in Venice.

-More about Venice: How to book a gondola ride in Venice
+More about Venice: How to book a gondola ride in Venice, Where to stay in Venice, Venice Itinerary Planner

 Pin it for later